Joan Shelley Returns With New Album, Shares The Song, 'Cycle'

 Though Shelley recorded Like the River Loves the Sea far from her native Kentucky in Reykjavík, Iceland, she says she stayed close to the "many musical traditions that comprise what we now call Kentucky music," the core sound on her previous recordings.
 This is her first full-length release in two years, following her 2017 self-titled album and 2018 EP Rivers and Vessels.

 Like the River Loves the Sea is out Aug.
 30 on No Quarter Records.
-Full track list below.
+Artwork and full track list below: